rithvikvarma12/Data-115-personal-dataset-project/README.md

    <tr><td>Home Team & Away Team Goals</td><td>Home Team & Away Team shots</td></tr>
   </table>

-From these alone, we can see a picture forming.
+From these two alone, we can see a picture forming.
 On average Home Teams take more shots and they also score more goals.
 This means, that teams performed better at home

 # Descriptions of Code and Materials